 We will provide you a copy of the Drug List.
-To get the most complete and current information about which drugs are covered, you can visit the plan's website (www.thpmedicare.org/new-york/my-medications/formulary) or call Member Services.
+To get the most complete and current information about which drugs are covered, you can visit the plan's website (www.thpmedicare.org/michigan/my-medications/formulary) or call Member Services.

-SECTION 4 Your monthly costs for Trinity Health Plan New York Cash Back (HMO)
+SECTION 4 Your monthly costs for Trinity Health Plan of Michigan Cash Back (HMO)